scupit/gcmake-rust/docs/overview.md

 `gcmake <command> --help` for command-specific info.

-`gcmake dep-config update [--branch <branch>]` to download/update the dependency configuration repository.
+`gcmake dep-config update [--to-branch <branch>]` to download/update the dependency configuration repository.

 `gcmake new root-project <project-name>` steps you through the project initializer prompts and creates a new C/C++ project.